agnanachandran/agnanachandran.github.io/source/_posts/2013-07-29-software-engineering-at-the-university-of-waterloo.markdown

 *Vectors, matrices, and proofs, oh my!*

-Pretty abstract course; unlike most things you’ve done before; there’s proofs in this course, and the content itself is too abstract really to apply to things you’ve learned before.
-Fortunately we did some matrix stuff in high school, but all of it was covered in this course within a week.
+Pretty abstract course; unlike most of the courses you'll have this term, there are proofs in this course, and some of the content is too abstract to apply to things you’ve learned before.
+Fortunately we did some work with matrices in high school, but all of it was covered in this course within a couple weeks.

 Once again, tons of resources on the internet if you need other places to learn the content, there’s also lots of practice problems out there.
 The course notes by Dan Wolczuk are great for this course.